Edward205/Edward205/README.md

 # What I do
-I like to learn how see how software and many other things work from the ground up.
-I am very committed to making fast and reliable software for the good of the people (including your mother).
+I like to learn how software and many other things work from the ground up.
+I am committed to making fast and reliable software for the good of the people (including your mother).

 My main programing langages: C++, Python, Flutter